 Unfortunately, climate events created even more damaging consequences in 2021, including illnesses, injuries, and additional deaths.
 In June, one such event in the Western U.S. had researchers estimating that hundreds of people perished in Oregon and Washington state due to the roasting 110-degree “heat dome” that engulfed the region for two weeks.
 Additionally, temps in Las Vegas reached a record-high of 114 degrees while Palm Springs topped 123 degrees.

-Due to the fact crop damage and repair costs did not exceed $1 billion during that alarming and dangerous ordeal affecting millions of people, this unprecedented atmospheric anomaly – evaluated by climate science experts as “virtually impossible” without the influence of human-caused climate change – was not included in the 2021 dollar figure supplied by NOAA.
+Due to the fact that crop damage and repair costs did not exceed $1 billion during that alarming and dangerous ordeal affecting millions of people, this unprecedented atmospheric anomaly – evaluated by climate science experts as “virtually impossible” without the influence of human-caused climate change – was not included in the 2021 dollar figure supplied by NOAA.

 The most difficult aspect of the Pacific Northwest’s battle with the heat dome was that King County, which includes the city of Seattle, released a heat map showing less-affluent neighborhoods, where tree cover is low, experienced dangerous effects of heat more acutely than the region’s more affluent communities.
 These devastating effects are largely due to the fact that Seattle landlord-tenant laws don’t require air conditioning like they do heating.
 Also, figuring in Seattle’s relatively mild year-round temps, local engineers claim it often comes down to “cost effectiveness.”